d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/information-theory.md

 ### Properties of Entropy

 By the above examples and interpretations, we can derive the following properties of entropy :eqref:`eq_ent_def`.
-Here, we refer to X as an event and P as the probability distribution of X.
+Here, we refer to $X$ as an event and $P$ as the probability distribution of $X$.

 * Entropy is non-negative, i.e., $H(X) \geq 0, \forall X$.